That diagram is not exactly to scale, though — the Wall isn't ten miles high. It could just be emphasis on the capital's

 Episode 9 notes that the attack on Trost was so devastating because the Survey Corps were out on an assignment at the time, leaving the most experienced soldiers elsewhere when the proverbial shit hit the fan.
 The timing couldn't have been worse.
 The infiltrators knew this, and probably used it to their advantage to maximize the death toll.

-The attack in year 845 began just hours after the Survey Corps had returned from a devastating mission outside, using the very same gate.
+The attack in year 845 began just hours after the Survey Corps had returned from a devastating mission outside, from the south gate.

 The Titans in the Walls may or may not be sentient.
 If they are, that means they've been trapped for over a century and unable to do anything.
 Little surprise that Pastor Nick is so terrified if that's the case.

 It might be slightly better in the sense that being deprived of sunlight, they were probably asleep, or whatever stasis they have instead of sleep... but slightly worse, if that one who briefly woke up somehow changes back into its human form, still inside the Wall.
 No one would know, and it's going to mean bad, bad things the day someone proves dumb or bold enough and lifts up that tarp to check.